KlwntSingh/async-for/README.md

 # for-io

-for-io helps you perform async(io) operation on every item in List in more manageable fashion and also helps you keep code clean.
+for-io helps you perform async(io) operation on every item in List in more manageable fashion and also helps you keep your code clean.

 ## Installation